mozilla/fxa/packages/fxa-auth-db-mysql/docs/DB_API.md

 * Rejects with:
   * Any error from the underlying storage system (wrapped in `error.wrap()`)

-## .createAccountSubscription(uid, subscriptionId, productName, createdAt)
+## .createAccountSubscription(uid, subscriptionId, productId, productName, createdAt)

 Create a product subscription for this user.